 Whether you eat Obama dates or otherwise, a date can be eaten out of hand and no special preparation or cooking is required.
 It is rich in vitamins, minerals, and fiber and hence, a complete nutritious meal on its own.
 It freezes well and can be stored and enjoyed all year round.

 You can sprinkle chopped dates on your cereals and ice cream.
 Dates are also used in cooking bread, cakes, and other desserts.

 Dates are also processed into paste, syrup, jam, jelly, date cubes, date sugar powder, date vinegar and even date alcohol.

-Most farmers will do selective culling while fruit is developing for more productive harvest.
+Most farmers will do selective culling while the fruit is developing for a more productive harvest.
 These culled date fruits will be dehydrated, grounded and mixed with other grains and used as feedstock.

 Overstock dried dates are given as food to camels and horses.

 In some African countries, dates and peppers are added to their native beer to make it less potent and intoxicating.

 2.2 Date Seeds